ldsham/proposal/README.md

 - Generate TypeScript types (LDO already does this, so maybe not needed)
 - Shape visualization and visual shape composer
 - Generate a [ldhop](https://github.com/ldhop/ldhop) query based on the app shape

+## Dogfooding

+- Use Solid identity for authentication
+- Use ClientId to identify apps
+- Some form of decentralization of the registry with Solid?